-MSP IoT – 10 IoT devices MSPs are monitoring and managing on a network (beyond computers)
+MSP IoT – MSPs are monitoring these 10 IoT devices and systems (beyond computers)

-We recently stumbled into a great podcast by the MSP alliance on why IoT managed services are going to the next big trend in managed services.
+MSP IoT is a hot topic in the industry right now which is why the MSP alliance says IoT managed services are going to the next big trend in managed services.

 “For those of you not already delivering managed services around “IoT” devices, it might be time for you to consider doing so.”
 (MSP Zone)

-For example, an MSP managing a retail environment would need to monitor AV equipment, POS devices, network infrastructure, security cameras, digital signage and more.
+For example, an MSP managing a retail environment needs to monitor AV equipment, POS devices, network infrastructure, security cameras, digital signage and more.

 How to decide what to monitor on a network

 Getting too much information is often worse than having no information at all.
-Information overload takes a huge amount of time to process and becomes pretty in-actionable.
+It takes a huge amount of time to process and becomes pretty in-actionable.

-- What are the devices crucial to the network infrastructure?
+- Which devices crucial to the network infrastructure?

-- What are the services crucial to business continuity?
+- Are there specific services crucial to business continuity?